 - 3 bundles uncooked soba noodles

-- 2 bell peppers (I used one red, one orange)
+- 2 bell peppers cleaned and thinly sliced (I used one red, one orange)

-- 2 tablespoons sesame or vegetable oil, divided
+- 2 tablespoons sesame oil divided (or use your favorite cooking oil)

 - 1/3 cup water